valeriahoyosm/Valeria_HM_cv/index.md

 Welcome to my website!

-I am a ninth-semester economics student at Universidad del Pacífico and I also work as a research assistant for Professor María Pía Basurto, researching topics related to development economics, education, gender, and public policy.
+I am a ninth-semester economics student at Universidad del Pacífico and I also work as a research assistant for Professor [María Pía Basurto] (https://sites.google.com/view/maria-pia-basurto/home) , researching topics related to development economics, education, gender, and public policy.
 My research interests focus on impact evaluation and public policy.
 Through my work, I hope to contribute to improving people's well-being.

 You can consult my CV for more details.